-Location of industry- Factors influencing location, Size of industry, Optimum firm, Advantages of large-scale operation, limitation of small-scale operation, Industrial estates.
+Location of industry - Factors influencing location - size of industry - optimum firm - advantages of large scale operation - limitation of small scale operation - Industrial estates

 District Industries Centres.

-Stock Exchange - Function, Types, Major Stock Exchanges of India, Listing a company on Stock Exchange, IPO Application Process.
-Business Combination - Causes, Types, Effects of Combination in India.
+Stock Exchange - Function - Types - Major stock exchanges of India-Listing a company on stock exchange, IPO Application process, Business Combination - Causes - Types - Effects of Combination in India.

-Role of Chamber of commerce - Function, Objectives, Working in India.
+Role of Chamber of Commerce - Function - Objectives, Working in India.

 - 1. Bhusan, Y.K.
 "Fundamentals of Business Organisation and Management", 1980, Sultan Chand & Sons, New Delhi. - 2.
 Tulsian, P.C.and Pandey V., "Business Organisation and Management", 2009, Pearson Education, New Delhi - 3.
-Talloo, T.J., "Business Organisation and Management", 2008, Tata McGraw Hill Company, New

-Delhi

-- 4. Basu, C.R., "Business Organisation and Management", 2010, Tata McGraw Hill Company, New Delhi - 5.
-Singla, R.K., "Business Organisation & Management", 2011, VK (India) Enterprises, New Delhi.
-Note: Latest edition of suggested books may be considered.
+Talloo, T.J., "Business Organisation and Management", 2008, Tata McGraw Hill Company, New Delhi - 4.
+Basu, C.R., "Business Organisation and Management", 2010, Tata McGraw HillCompany, New Delhi - 5.
+Singla, R.K., "Business Organisation & Management", 2011, VK (India) Enterprises, New Delhi

 Sr. No. On completion of this course, the students will be able to: CO1 To familiarize students with theoretical knowledge in management and the various aspects of managing people.
 CO2 To assess the ability of students to manage, lead and work with other people in managing organization.
-CO3 To evaluate and improve the behaviour of people working in the organization.
+CO3 To evaluate and improve the behavior of people working in the organization.

-B. Com (Pass) SEMESTER-I BCG-106: BUSINESS STATISTICS
+SEMESTER-I BCG-106 BUSINESS STATISTICS